DataDog/hiring-engineers/answers.md

 ![integrations menu](screenshots/section1/integrations/integrations_menu.png)

-I followed the directions on the 'configurations' tab. and got an indent auth failure when trying to verify my new datadog user.
+I followed the directions on the 'configurations' tab and got an 'indent auth failure' when trying to verify my new datadog user.

 ![indent auth fail](screenshots/section1/integrations/indent_auth.png)

 I looked up what proper permissions should be set for postgres on ec2.

 I couldn't find the config file in it's usual spot but I found it's location with the following commands:

 ![psql config location](screenshots/section1/integrations/pg_conf_path.png)

-but That wasn't the correct config file.
+but that wasn't the correct config file.
 So then I tried this:

 ![hba config file location](screenshots/section1/integrations/hba_conf_show.png)

-and opened that path in a text editor: `sudo vim /var/lib/pgsql96/data/pg_hba.conf` That was the right one. changed this:
+and opened that path in a text editor: `sudo vim /var/lib/pgsql96/data/pg_hba.conf`

+That was the right one.

+changed this:

 ![original hba config](screenshots/section1/integrations/hba_conf_orig.png)